StreetScout

 Where is Eglinton (WA)?

-Eglinton (WA) is a suburb of Western Australia, Australia.
+Eglinton (WA) is a suburb of Western Australia, Australia, in the Wanneroo local government area.

 What is the population of Eglinton (WA)?